How to Update EdgeTX Radio Firmware – Step by Step Tutorial

 Edgetx Flash 10 Themes Template

-Usually you want to display telemetry data like battery voltage, RSSI and Link quality etc, so first thing to do is to power up your quad, and discover telemetry sensors to get a list of available telemetry data.
-If you already have them, you can try deleting them and discover again, this ensure you get the most up to date list of data.
+Usually, you will want to display telemetry data such as battery voltage, RSSI, and link quality.
+So the first thing to do is power up your quad and discover telemetry sensors to get a list of available telemetry data.
+If you already have sensors listed, you can try deleting them and discovering them again to make sure you have the most up-to-date list.

 Edgetx Flash 13 Discover Telemetry Sensors